 Britain Against Cancer, hosted by the All Party Parliamentary Group on Cancer (APPGC), is one of the largest conferences of its kind in the UK and is an annual fixture in the Westminster calendar.

-Former Health Secretary Andrew Lansley MP addressing the conference in 2011
+Secretary of State for Health Jeremy Hunt MP addressing the conference in 2013

 The Britain Against Cancer conference provides an exciting opportunity for: